artscorestudio/jquery-asfPreload/doc/index.md

 }
 ```

 And that's it !
 Now, you can use it !
-[Using asfPreload Plugin](blob/master/doc/use-plugin.md)
+[How to use asfPreload Plugin](blob/master/doc/use-plugin.md)

 If you want to install jquery with [Composer][2] :